 It would therefore be easy to think that this atlassian.xsrf.token cookie is the thing in the request that needs validating.
 Isn't the server just comparing the atlassian.xsrf.token request cookie with the atlassian.xsrf.token session attribute is knows is correct, and if they match, passing the CSRF check?

 No!
 Remember that the atlassian.xsrf.token cookie is sent by the browser, and will always be present in malicious and non-malicious requests.
 Its value will always be correct, because cookies aren't under the attacker's control.
-It is the atl_token
+It is the atl_token form parameter which needs validating, not the atlassian.xsrf.token request cookie.

-form parameter with either the atlassian.xsrf.token request cookie, or the atlassian.xsrf.token session attribute.
-In fact Jira does both (in XsrfTokenStrategy.java
+In fact, when the server receives a request, it could compare the atl_token form parameter with either the atlassian.xsrf.token request cookie, or the atlassian.xsrf.token session attribute.
+In fact Jira does both (in XsrfTokenStrategy.java ).

 The reason Jira sets the atlassian.xsrf.token cookie is because sessions expire after 5 hours, but cookies don't expire.
 Typically your browser will store 3 Jira cookies: